MizaGBF/GBFAL/readme.md

 - `-partner`: Update all partner datas.
 Very time consuming.
 - `-enemy`: Update all enemy datas.
 Time consuming.
 - `-missingnpc`: Update all missing npc datas.
 Time consuming.
+- `-adduncap`: Add a list of element ID and they will automatically be checked the next time `-run` or `-update` is used.
 - `-addpending`: Add a list of character/skin/npc ID to the pending list for scene/sound updates.
 - `-runpending`: Run scene/sound updates for the pending lists of character/skin/npc IDs.
 Can be Time consuming.
 - `-story`: Update main story datas.
 Can add `all` to update existing chapters and/or a number to limit set manually the last chapter number.